-Your microphone is not working in Google Meet and you can’t be heard in a meeting?
+Your microphone isn’t working in Google Meet and you can’t be heard in a meeting?
 This can be a very annoying situation.
-If you have no idea why the issue occurs and don’t know how to fix it, follow this guide and you’ll learn about the whole process to troubleshoot your problem easily!
+If you’re wondering why this issue occurs and don’t know how to fix it, follow this guide.
+We’ll show you all the proven fixes and help you troubleshoot the problem step by step.

 Try these fixes:

 Here are 4 fixes that helped other users solve Google Meet mic not working on a Windows PC.
 You don’t have to try them all.
 Just work your way down the list until you find the one that does the trick.

 - Check your PC sound settings